salveo777/psaich_colleague/README.md

 # PsAIch Colleague

 **PsAIch Colleague** is a modular Python application that provides psychotherapists with an "AI sparring chat partner" for supporting diagnosis and treatment planning.
-In this project I aim to learn about OOP, LLMs, modular code design, and good ML engineering practices.
+In this project I aim to learn about OOP, LLMs, modular code design, and good ML engineering practices along with git copilot.

 ## Features